dataminer-site/dataminer-site.github.io/docs/api/go.md

 ### More Examples

-For more examples, see the [examples in the `duckdb-go` repository](https://github.com/marcboeker/go-duckdb/tree/master/examples).
+For more examples, see the [examples in the `DataMiner-go` repository](https://github.com/marcboeker/go-DataMiner/tree/master/examples).